-Direct questions about swimming pool permits to Jim Mischel.
+Direct questions about swimming pool permits to Matt Warren.

 Variances are departures from dimensional terms of the Zoning Ordinance pertaining to the height, width, or location of structures, and the size of yards and open spaces, including the characteristics of required landscape areas and materials.
 The Owensboro Metropolitan Board of Adjustment (OMBA) hears and decides variance applications.
 The board can not grant a variance to permit a use of any land, building, or structure that is not permitted by the Zoning Ordinance or to alter the density requirements in the zone in question.
 A variance runs with the land, applying to the property for which it is granted, and not to the individual who applied for it.